douglashill/objc.io-articles/2014-05-08-interactive-animations.md

 #### Tradeoffs

-It's important to keep in mind that driving animations via display links (as demonstrated above or by using UIKit Dynamics or something like Facebook's POP framework) comes with a tradeoff.
+It's important to keep in mind that driving animations via display links (as demonstrated above or by using UIKit Dynamics or something like Facebook's Pop framework) comes with a tradeoff.
 As [Andy Matuschak pointed out](https://twitter.com/andy_matuschak/status/464790108072206337) `UIView` and `CAAnimation` animations are less likely to be affected by other tasks running on the system, because the render server runs at a higher priority than your app.

 ### Back to the Mac